sakkol/sakkol.github.io/updates/_posts/2023-12-7-absencePapers.md

 In the [second paper](https://doi.org/10.1002/epi4.12879){:target="_blank"} published in Epilepsia Open, we built on the idea of alpha-2 receptor agonism to initiate absence seizures.
 We showed that injection of dexmedetomidine triggered an absence status-like activity characterized by strong delta power and attenuated 7 Hz harmonics, which can be blocked by atipamezole.

-Of course, both these studies were spearheaded by [Dr. Melis Yavuz](https://scholar.google.com.tr/citations?user=MqqA7g8AAAAJ&hl=en){:target="_blank"}, a champion of basic research on absence epilepsy, who gracefully included me in these projects.
+Of course, both studies were spearheaded by [Dr. Melis Yavuz](https://scholar.google.com.tr/citations?user=MqqA7g8AAAAJ&hl=en){:target="_blank"}, a champion of basic research on absence epilepsy, who gracefully included me in these projects.

-Looking forward to advancing this line of projects!
+Looking forward to advancing this line of research!
 Hold tight...